 Please inform me if you do not wish to have your name included on the swap list.

 The swapped lessons must be the same length or shorter, but not longer.

 Swapping lessons is done by families.
 The teacher is not involved in the process.

 Students who are ill should not come to piano lessons.
 I reserve the right to send a student home if they arrive sick.
 Sick child policy: Students are not allowed to come to lessons if they are too ill to go to school, have flu like symptoms, i.e. cough/fever/vomiting/runny nose/eyes.
-If students are only mildly ill, please email me and we can do a phone or Skype lesson.
-If you have a computer with a camera close to your piano or a laptop that you can move close to the piano, please create a free Skype account and add my name to your contacts (or add my phone to your Facetime).
-This will allow me to call you and have a lesson with you over the internet if need be.
-Visit http://www.skype.com/ to create your free account.
-My Skype user name is [RenesDrumPiano] and it is necessary to add me to your contacts.
+If students are only mildly ill, please email me and we can do a Zoom lesson.

 Please keep in contact with me regarding your child’s progress and practice habits.
-Email is my most efficient method of communication email@example.com or firstname.lastname@example.org, or you may call me at my phone: 503-704-1934.
+With open communication, your music teacher can address these issues so the student can overcome challenges and benefit from a life-long love of music.
+I’m here to help both student and parents. firstname.lastname@example.org or email@example.com, or you may text/call me at 503-704-1934.

 At times, I will post schedules, make announcements, and write articles on the blog using student’s first names only (no pictures).
 Pictures and videos of my students may be posted periodically on my website with no names attached.
 Student’s music and recordings from studio competitions may be posted on the blog for the benefit of helping other teachers and students.
 By signing this agreement, you are giving permission for pictures of your students to be used for marketing purposes for Rene’s Drum and Piano Studio only.
 Any other uses are on a case by case basis with permission of parent/guardian.